gem-pasteur/macsylib/CONTRIBUTING.md

 5. Is the code human understandable?
 This can be accomplished via a clear code style as well as documentation and/or comments.
-6. The pull request will be reviewed by others, and the final merge must be done by the MacSyFinder project lead.
+6. The pull request will be reviewed by others, and the final merge must be done by the MacSyLib project lead.
 7. Documentation must be provided if necessary ([next section](#documentation-style-guide))
 8. Fill in [the required template](.github/PULL_REQUEST_TEMPLATE.md)
 9. Do not include issue numbers in the PR title